mark-hobbs/bayesian-inference-tutorial/README.md

 ---

+### Core concepts

+There are a number of notebooks to explain the core concepts required to follow the example problems.

+1) Bayesian inference
+2) Markov Chain Monte Carlo (MCMC)
+    - Standard Metropolis-Hastings algorithm
+    - The adaptive Metropolis-Hastings algorithm
+3) Posterior Predictive Distribution (PPD)

+---

 ### Example problems

-There are four examples and accompanying notebooks to further explain the core concepts:
+There are four examples:

 1) Linear Elasticity
 2) Linear Elasticity-Perfect Plasticity
 3) Linear Elasticity-Linear Hardening
 4) Linear Elasticity-Nonlinear Hardening

-- a) Bayesian inference
-- b) Markov Chain Monte Carlo (MCMC)
-    - Standard Metropolis-Hastings algorithm
-    - The adaptive Metropolis-Hastings algorithm
-- c) Posterior Predictive Distribution (PPD)
+There are two further examples that explain more advanced concepts:

-- d) Noise in both stress and strain
+1) Noise in both stress and strain
-- e) Model uncertainty
+2) Model uncertainty

 ---